-- 1. See the Definition section at end of permit for explanation of terms. - Effluent pH shall remain between 6.0 and 9.0 (instantaneous minima and maxima).
-For compliance purposes, any single analysis and/or measurement beyond this limitation shall be considered a violation of the conditions of this permit.
+- (1) See Definition section at end of permit for explanation of terms. - (2) Effluent pH shall remain between 6.5 and 9.0 (instantaneous minima and maxima).
+For compliance purposes, any single analysis and/or measurement beyond this limitation shall be considered a violation of the conditions of this permit. - (3) This limit applies to outfall 010 only.